dataasciences/dataasciences.github.io/_pages/Python-Tips-Hacks.md

 ```
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## Immutable & Mutable classes in Python using dataclass
+## Immutable & Mutable classes in Python using data class

-# Data Classes in Python are a Huge saver for boilerplate code.
-There could be instances where your python classes may need to be defined as an immutable object.
+Data Classes in Python are a Huge saver for boilerplate code.
+There could be instances where your Python classes may need to be defined as an immutable object.
 The "frozen" parameter is of help here.

 ```python
 from dataclasses import dataclass